© 2024 ROB BROWN PHOTOGRAPHY

 This is a wonderful book, meticulously researched and lavishly illustrated with a huge range of historic and contemporary photographs.
 Its significance and appeal is far-reaching, as this is a subject that has a genuine resonance with many, many New Zealanders.

 Shaun Barnett is a landscape photographer, writer and editor.
 He has published a number of books, including Classic Tramping in New Zealand (co-authored with Rob Brown), the best-selling Tramping in New Zealand and Day Walks in New Zealand, and North Island Weekend Tramps.
 For some years he was the editor of Wilderness magazine.
-He lives with his family in Wellington.

 Rob Brown is a landscape photographer and writer.
 His work has appeared in many publications including a number of books, including Classic Tramping in New Zealand (co-authored with Shaun Barnett), Rakiura: The Wilderness of Stewart Island, and New Zealand: The Essential Landscape.
-He lives with his family in Christchurch.
+He lives with his family in Wanaka.

 Geoff Spearpoint is a writer and landscape photographer, with an unparalleled knowledge of the New Zealand backcountry.
 He is the author of Waking to the Hills: Tramping in New Zealand, and the editor of Moirs Guide North: The Otago Southern Alps.
 He lives in Canterbury.